aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

 * one to create the URLs
 * one to create the path where each file is going to be saved

 One of the parameter of these functions is `package`: this defines a group of weather fields.
 We are going to fetch the `SP1` package, which contains "current surface parameters", and specifically the surface temperature.
 Also, we are going to fetch the results with a 0.025° resolution.
-We tried the finer ones (0.01°) but did not succeed in opening them in Python, but only with the [XyGrib](https://opengribs.org/en/xygrib) software.
+We tried the finer ones (0.01°) but did not succeed in opening the files in Python, but only with the [XyGrib](https://opengribs.org/en/xygrib) software.
 Note that 11 different packages are available on the Meteo-France web site with the coarser resolution (0.025°).

 ```python
 def create_url(run_time, time_range='00H06H', package='SP1', token='__5yLVTdr-sGeHoPitnFc7TZ6MhBcJxuSsoZp6y0leVHU__'):